WheteThunger/MegaDrones/README.md

 ## Other synergistic plugins

+- [Ridable Drones](https://umod.org/plugins/ridable-drones) -- Allows players to ride RC drones by standing on them.
+This essentially allows mega drones to have passengers.
+- [Vehicle Deployed Locks](https://umod.org/plugins/vehicle-deployed-locks) -- Allows players with permissions to deploy code locks and key locks to mega drones.
+- [Drone Hover](https://umod.org/plugins/drone-hover) -- Allows RC drones to hover in place while not being controlled.
+This allows you to dismount a mega drone computer station in the air without it falling to the ground.
+Combined with Ridable Drones, this allows you to dismount the computer station while the drone is moving, without falling off, while the drone glides to a stop midair.
 - [Drone Effects](https://umod.org/plugins/drone-effects) -- Adds collision effects to RC drones.
 - [Drone Lights](https://umod.org/plugins/drone-lights) -- Adds controllable search lights to RC drones.
-- [Drone Hover](https://umod.org/plugins/drone-hover) -- Allows RC drones to hover in place while not being controlled.
-- [Ridable Drones](https://umod.org/plugins/ridable-drones) -- Allows players to ride RC drones by standing on them.

 ## Permissions